SxryxnshS5/FeedForward/CODING_GUIDELINES.md

 - Methods will be named appropriately and use a lowercase word or words.
 Words will be seperated with underscores.
 E.g. method, method_example

 - Classes will be named appropriately and start with a capital letter.
-Words will not be sperated.
+Words will not be seperated.
 E.g. Class, ClassExample

 - Constants will be named appropriately and will be uppercase.
 Words will be seperated with underscores.
 E.g. CONSTANT, CONSTANT_EXAMPLE